igor-ka/ngcourse-blog/components-in-angular-1.x.md

 There are many more things we can do to align our code with Angular 2  syntactically, structurally and conceptually.
 We can easily implement utility function or decorators for component definitions, dependency injection, break our code into ES6 modules, write unit-test using Type Script etc. but this is a good starting point.

 This blog post is a starting point in a series of our thoughts at Rangle for a practical application architecture that will allow for an smooth transition to Angular 2.

-Make sure to check out page for future posts.
+Stay tuned for the Part II of this post to see how we can bring the structure of our Angular 1 component even more in line with Angular 2, and simplify our transition when the time comes.

 Want to learn more advanced transition ready strategies for your applications, make sure to checkout our transitional architecture course! [need link here]